Depressed loved one

 Other ways to help your loved ones with depression

 Learn about depression: depression is not an illness that someone can snap out it.
 It’s a chemical imbalance in the brain that affects a different part of the brain which in turn affect all aspect of life.
-People with depression can have few good days in a row and experience significantly depressed mood once again.
-Depression isn’t always understood by loved ones and it’s understandable as it can be difficult for the depressed to express his feelings or thoughts. symptoms can include some of the following: loss of interest in activities once enjoyed, anger outburst, change of appetite, anxiety, sleep disturbance, feeling of sadness or hopelessness and so on.
+People with depression can have few good days in a row and experience a significantly depressed mood once again.
+Depression isn’t always understood by loved ones and it’s understandable as it can be difficult for the depressed to express his feelings or thoughts.
+Symptoms can include the following: loss of interest in activities once enjoyed, anger outbursts, change of appetite, anxiety, sleep disturbance, feelings of sadness or hopelessness and so on.